 Please read syllabus twice (2 times).
-Thanks.

-WORLD REGIONAL GEOGRAPHY.
+Three times?
+Thanks!

-Geography 102 (online).
+Geography 102 OAS (online).
+WORLD REGIONAL GEOGRAPHY Item 5155 5 credits

-Image result for cohasset massachusetts

 Rocks in Cohasset, Massachusetts, my hometown.
 Dad (age 93) still lives there!
 Photographer unknown.

 Welcome to Geography 102.
 This is a five-credit course that fulfills a Social Science distribution requirement for the Associate in Arts and Sciences (AAS) Degree at Bellevue College.
 There are no prerequisites for this class.

-Cordoba

-Cordoba, Spain.
-Cathedral in a Mosque.
-My favorite place.
+Mosque-Cathedral of Cordoba, Spain.
+One of my favorite places.
+Moorish architecture.
+Corbis.

 Course Description:

-The course will provide a foundation to better understand the regional landscapes of our world: the foca are (1) China and its more than 14 neighboring countries, (2) the United States, Canada and Mexico and finally, (3) the Middle East and Europe.
-We will also have opportunities to look at other regional connections around the world including India, Pakistan, the Democratic Republic of Congo and Australia.
+The course will provide a foundation to better understand the regional landscapes of our world.
+The foci are:

+- China and its more than 14 neighboring countries, including Japan - the United States, Canada and Mexico - the Middle East and Western Europe. - We will also have opportunities to look at other regional connections around the world including India, Pakistan, Southeast Asia, the Democratic Republic of Congo, Australia, New Zealand and Russia.

 The book is:

-The Plaid Avenger's World: A Populist Apocalypse Edition 9th Edition

-by BOYER JOHN (Links to an external site.)Links to an external site.
-(Author)
+The Plaid Avenger's World: A Populist Apocalypse Edition 9th Edition by BOYER JOHN (Links to an external site.)Links to an external site.
+(Author) ISBN-13: 978-1524922535 ISBN-10: 1524922536 You have the option of buying:

-ISBN-13: 978-1524922535

-ISBN-10: 1524922536
+- an etextbook or

-You have the option of buying an etextbook, a paper one or both!
+- a paper one or

+- both!